stevana/deterministic-scheduler/README.md

     }
 ```

-The idea is that we will use two different instances of this interface:
-a "real" one which just does what we'd expect from shared memory, and a
-"fake" one which pauses around the real operations.
-The real one will be
+The real one will be used when we deploy the actual software and the
-used when we deploy the actual software and the fake one while we do our
+fake one while we do our testing.
-testing.

 We can now implement our counter example against the shared memory
 interface: